marcelTBI/CNV_data/README.md

 # CNV_data

 Datafiles and scripts for training and running of the CNV caller.
-The repository contains all of the required data and scripts to perform

 ## Data for training of CNV caller